 JNU admin says doing security audit of hostels

-The Jawaharlal Nehru University has undertaken a security audit of hostels to check stay of outsiders and unauthorised students, following the January 5 violence on the campus, the JNU administration said.
+The Jawaharlal Nehru University has undertaken a security audit of the hostels to check stay of outsiders and unauthorised students there, following the January 5 violence on the campus, the JNU administration said on Saturday.
+In a letter sent to hostel wardens, Umesh Kadam, dean of students, asked them to notify all hostel residents to "follow the rules regarding having guests in the hostel room as per the procedures and rules of IHA and provide the necessary details in the forms accordingly."

-The police on January 7 had requested the administration to do an audit of hostels for outsiders or unauthorised students.
+In case, any outsider/un-authorised student/guest is found staying in the rooms, necessary action will be initiated against the resident student as per Inter-Hall Administration (IHA) rules and the details of such guests shall be forwarded to the Station House Officer, Police Station, Vasant Kunj North, New Delhi, the notice stated.
+On January 7, SHO of Vasant Kunj (North) Ritu Raj had written to the varsity, requesting it to do an audit of hostels for outsiders or unauthorised students.

+"This is to state that, in view of the present scenario, it is requested that, the hostels of JNU be audited through the Hostel Wardens of JNU regarding stay of any outsiders/unauthorised students/guests.
+If any stay of outsiders/unauthorised students/guests come into notice the same may please be intimated," it said.
+The students' union said it was ready for an audit but wanted hostel presidents to be a part of it.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)